nwaughachukwuma/ws-reqonet/README.md

 Type: `number`
 Default: 5

-The maximum number of times to attempt a reconnect - retry frequency
+Number of times it attempts to reconnect within a retry

 #### maxRetryAttempts

 Type: `number`
-Default: 3
+Default: 5

 The maximum number of retries - how many attempts at reconnecting